pvp-bot/pvpbot/README.md

 *!search <at> <primary> <secondary>* - searches the spreadsheet the highest voted, most recent matching build.
 1-word inputs for each field, matches substring (e.g. *def* in *def*ender)
 *!searchall* - to ignore votes
 votes are by 💯 reactions on build posts

+the enh.json has been formatted from the enhancement database from [Mids](https://github.com/ImaginaryDevelopment/imaginary-hero-designer)